 “Dhyana Mudra” Buddha Statue Meaning

-The Dhyana mudra was used by the historical Buddha while he was meditating under the Bodhi tree.
-It is a symbol for meditation, therefore statues depicting meditating Buddhas and Bodhisattvas always display the Dhyana mudra.
-Additionally, Dhyana mudra is displayed by common Buddhists while they are practicing meditation.
+The Historical Buddha was using the Dhyana “Meditation” mudra as he obtained supreme enlightenment while he was meditating under the Bodhi tree.
+Therefore, statues depicting meditating Buddhas and Bodhisattvas always display the Dhyana mudra.

 Dhyana mudra is always depicted in seated position.
-Buddha statues use the seated pose called double lotus.
+Buddha statues use the seated pose called double lotus pose.
 However, simply having your legs crossed while seated on the floor will suffice.

 Next, the back of the right hand is resting on the palm of the left hand and both hands are resting flat in the lap.
 Additionally, the top of the thumbs join together to form a small triangle.